-The final rule requires the AER to take into account the interaction of the scheme with other incentives such as those relating to service performance, demand management and opex.
+The final position rule requires the AER to take into account the interaction of the scheme with other incentives such as those relating to service performance, demand management and opex.
 For example, the AER should consider the impact of the mechanism on substitution of capex for opex.
 Similarly, it might want to consider adopting a higher powered scheme where it has access to extensive information on service standards.
 The AER must also take into account the capex objectives, and where relevant the opex objectives in the NER.
 These objectives include complying with regulatory obligations such as reliability and service standards.

 In deciding whether to apply any scheme it has developed and the details of the scheme that should apply, the AER will also be required to take into account all of the same principles and factors that it has to take into account in designing a scheme.
 In addition, it will have to take into account the capex incentive objective and the relevant circumstances of the NSP.
 So for example, the AER could take into account the spending history of the NSP when determining whether to apply a scheme and the nature of any scheme.
-The final rule does not require that any scheme meet all of the factors that the AER is required to take into account, only that the AER takes into account or has regard to the factors.
+The final position rule does not require that any scheme meet all of the factors that the AER is required to take into account, only that the AER takes into account or has regard to the factors.
 The Commission would expect the AER to explain how it had taken into account or had regard to the various factors.
-Further discussion on the intended role of objectives and factors is provided in section 5.5

 The principles can accommodate different types of schemes.
-Examples of schemes that would be permitted by the final rule are described in Appendix A. These examples are not meant to limit the way the AER approaches setting capex incentives but to illustrate particular ways that the provisions on capex sharing schemes in the final rule could be implemented.
+Examples of schemes that would be permitted by the final position rule are described in Appendix A. These examples are not meant to limit the way the AER approaches setting capex incentives but to illustrate particular ways that the provisions on capex sharing schemes in the final position rule could be implemented.

-9.5.3 Reviews of efficiency of past capex
+7.5.3 Reviews of efficiency of past capex